 This section provides important information about configuring RSTP.
 When RSTP is turned on, the following occurs:

-- STP parameters apply only to STG 1. - Only STG 1 is available.
-All other STGs are turned off. - All VLANs, including management VLANs, are moved to STG 1.
+- STP parameters apply only to STG 1.

+- Only STG 1 is available.
+All other STGs are turned off.

+- All VLANs are moved to STG 1.

 RSTP Configuration Example

 This section provides steps to configure RSTP.